cmdruid/workshops/taproot-workshop/slides.md

 # Features of Taproot

 * Schnorr-based signatures.
-This allows easier aggregation of signatures, plus a lot of new cryptography protocols (such as FROST).
+Allows easier aggregation of signatures, plus new cryptography protocols (such as FROST).

-* Moved back to using naked public keys on-chain, and shortened them to 32 bytes (x-only).
+* Reverted back to using naked public keys on-chain, and shortened them to 32 bytes (x-only).
 Keys are encoded using bech32m.

-* Key-spends now only require a 64-byte signature, which makes simple taproot transactions cheaper than segwit.
+* Key-spends now just require a 64-byte signature, which makes simple taproot transactions cheaper than segwit.

 * OP_CHECKMULTISIG replaced with OP_CHECKSIGADD (which uses schnorr).
 Allows custom values for keys weights in a scripted multi-sig.